-For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.
+For newcomers, it may not be immediately apparent why the clinch is such a crucial aspect of Muay Thai.

 The Muay Thai clinch is what distinguishes this martial art from other striking disciplines.
-In sports like boxing and kickboxing, fighters may grab their opponents briefly for defense or to catch their breath before being separated by the ref.
+In boxing and kickboxing, fighters often briefly hold onto their opponents either defensively or to take a quick breather, until the referee steps in to separate them.

 But in Muay Thai, there is no such opportunity to stall.
 When fighters get close to each other, they use a variety of highly offensive techniques, such as sweeps, dumps, knees, and elbows, which can quickly turn the tide of a fight.